-We address these potential problems by utilizing some source of auxiliary information about each $F_j$.
+We address these potential problems by utilizing auxiliary information about each $F_j$.
 We write this auxiliary information set as $\mathcal{A}_{j}$ and, across study variables, as $\mathcal{A} = \{\mathcal{A}_{j}\}_{j=1}^{p}$.
 As a first step, we presume $\mathcal{A}_{j} = F_{j}$ for all $j$, i.e., the full marginal distributions are known.
 In this case, we show that $\boldsymbol C_{\boldsymbol \theta}$ can be consistently estimated despite the presence of nonignorable missing data (Section \ref{sec:fullmarginals}) and that the Gaussian copula implies a version of an AN missingness mechanism (Section \ref{sec:AN}).
-We leverage these results in Section \ref{auxapprox} when $\mathcal{A}$ comprises quantiles rather than full distributions.
+We leverage these results in Section \ref{auxapprox} when $\mathcal{A}$ comprises incomplete information on the marginal distributions.

-In what follows, we include an $R_j$ for each $Y_j$ in the modeling.
+In what follows, we include a $R_j$ for each $Y_j$ in the modeling.
 When $Y_{j}$ is considered MCAR or has no missing values, analysts can remove $R_{j}$ from \eqref{YRcop} and \eqref{xformYR}, which reduces the dimension of $\boldsymbol z_i$.